Skip to main content

 Allow over-booking with limited use subscriptions, give discounts on each over-booking

-Sometimes customers can run out of credits before they're subscription re-ups at the end of its renewal period.
+Sometimes customers can run out of credits before their subscription re-ups at the end of its renewal period.

 If you've created a limited use auto-renewing subscription (ex.
 5 classes a month), you may want to allow over-booking.
 This gives that customer that's run out of credits the option to keep booking extra classes and "put it on their tab".

-For example, if a customer was on a limited-use subscription that gave them 5 classes a month, and allowed for over-booking,
+For example, a customer on a limited-use subscription that gave them 5 classes a month, and allowed for over-booking,

-• they could use up all their credits before the end of the month
+• could use up all their credits before the end of the month

 • and could then book, say, two more classes using the 'overbooking' option